-Assess ed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: Knowledge and Understanding: 1,3 1.
-Describe the operation of the main criminal justice institutions in England & Wales and the Channel Islands and consider comparative elements Cognitive and Intellectual Skills: 1,2,3,4,5,6 Key transferable skills: 1,2,3,5,6,7,8,9,11 2.
-Discuss the sentencing process and sentencing structure of criminal justice in England & Wales and Jersey Employment related skills: 2,3,5 Practical skills: 1,4 3.
-Analyse criminal justice institutions and sentencing in practice using an appropriate analytic framework and consider comparative elements 4.
-Analyse the impact and effectiveness of alternative methods to deal with offending and anti-social behaviour
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to At the end of the module the learner will be expected to be able to: Knowledge and Understanding: 1,3 1.
+Describe the operation of the main criminal justice institutions in England & Wales and the Channel Islands and consider comparative elements Cognitive and Intellectual Skills: 1,2,3,4,5,6 Key transferable skills: 1,2,3,5,6,7,8,9,11 Employment related skills: 2.
+Discuss the sentencing process and sentencing structure of criminal justice in England & Wales and Jersey 2,3,5 Practical skills: 1,4 3.
+Analyse criminal justice institutions and sentencing in practice using an appropriate analytic framework and consider comparative elements Analyse the impact and ectiveness of alternative methods to deal with ending and anti-social behaviour